wikipathways/pvjs/README.md

 2. Make Awesome Updates
 -----------------------
 * You can edit any of the files in the "src" directory of the gh-pages branch of your fork (https://github.com/your-github-account/pathvisiojs/tree/gh-pages/src/)
-* View your changes live at http://your-github-account.github.io/pathvisiojs/test/ (note the .IO)
+* View your changes locally or view them live at http://your-github-account.github.io/pathvisiojs/test/ (note the .IO)

 3. Send Us a Pull Request
 -------------------------